c2lang/documentation/documentation/docs/language/modules.md

 Modules allow the developer to split functionality into several files, *without* sacrificing speed or introducing extra complexity.

+Modules only add a single layer of namespacing, so they are not nested like is some languages (eg. Java).
+This single, extra layer is consider enough, since C went by with only the global layer.
+If case of very big codebases, longer module names are advices (eg. *network\_utils*).

 ## import
 For a file to use declarations from another module, it must __import__ said module.
 The __import__ keyword has a file scope.
 Therefore, if `file1.c2` imports module `stdio`,